ukomiljon/TrafficLight/README.md

                     R     R    Y    Y

- Complete sequences can be for this https://www.youtube.com/watch?v=eZ33_lEjgxo
+ Complete sequences can be for this https://www.youtube.com/watch?v=eZ33_lEjgxo Note.
+The requirements is different here than the given requirements.

             - North, East Bound have Right Green Arrow (RGA)
             - South, North bound have Left Green Arrow (LGA)